BigMoneyKirk/flutter_complete_guide/README.md

 I plan to use Wix to build my new personal app because most of the time people want me to build their website, I will use a development tool such as Wix.
 It is time to put my pride to the side so that I can make quality websites for my future clients.
 They will not be disappointed.

+## About Flutter
+Flutter can be ran on any of the following operating systems:
+- iOS
+- Windows
+- macOS
+- Android
+- Linux
+- web

+The operating system I will choose for this project is iOS.
+The operating system I choose to develop for is called the "development target". iOS is my development target.

+## Flutter Setup
+Necessary software:
+- Git
+- Visual Studio Code

 ## Getting Started

 This project is a starting point for a Flutter application.